-On today’s date in 2017, Canada Post continued its celebration of Canada’s sesquicentennial with the unveiling of another stamp from its Canada 150 program.
+On today’s date in 2017, Canada Post continued its celebration of the country’s sesquicentennial with the unveiling of its second of 10 Canada 150 stamps.

 Unveiled on Parliament Hill, the stamp’s design depicts a section of the cover of the printed act.
 The issue was designed by Roy White and Liz Wurzinger, of Subplot Design in Vancouver, B.C., and printed by the Lowe-Martin Group.